krabberod/OperonOrchestrator/README.md

 ```

 TODO: Gather stats from Vsearch aligning on Saga for each genome
-TODO: Select the reference seuence
+TODO: Select the reference sequences.
 - should be longer than 4000 bp.
-- If there are several copies it should be most similar to the others
+- If there are several copies they should be most similar to the others